fibsifan/sap-ccv2-project-template/core-customize/README.md

 >    using the correct file name, e.g.
 >
 >    ```bash
->    cp ~/Downloads/CXCOMCL221100U_23*.ZIP ./dependencies/hybris-commerce-suite-2211.23.zip
+>    cp ~/Downloads/CXCOMCL221100U_37*.ZIP ./dependencies/hybris-commerce-suite-2211.37.zip
 >    ```
 >    *Or* configure your S-User (e.g. using `gradle.properties`) and run `./gradlew downloadAndVerifyPlatform`
 > 2. Repeat the same for Integration extension pack if you want to use it.
-> 3. Download the [cloudhotfolders ZIP] into the `dependencies` folder (save as `cloudhotfolders-2211.zip`).
-If you
+> 3. Download the latest [cloudhotfolders ZIP] into the `dependencies` folder.
+Adapt the cloudHotfolderVersion
->    don't need cloudhotfolders locally you can also remove them from the `build.gradle.kts` and the generated
+>    in `build.gradle.kts`.
+If you don't need cloudhotfolders locally you can also remove them from the
->    `localextensions.xml` after the next step.
+>    `build.gradle.kts` and the generated `localextensions.xml` after the next step.
 > 4. Bootstrap the starting point for your Commerce project by running the following command:
 >
 >    ```bash